 Paralyzed Veterans of America Presidents, most recently David Zurfluh, Charles Brown, and Robert Thomas make around $100,000 per year from PVA.
 That means that for every dollar you donate to PVA, only 0.05 cents goes towards the president’s salary.
 Robert Thomas, David Zurfluh and Charles Brown are also both Veterans and members of PVA.

 Send an email to email@example.com or call us at 800-555-9140.

-There are three official locations for Paralyzed Veterans of America and each is used for a different purpose.
+There are two official locations for Paralyzed Veterans of America and each is used for a different purpose.
 Our National Office — where we conduct most of our administrative and managerial activities — is located in Washington, DC.
-Our facility in Wilton, New Hampshire, has been used for over 30 years to process mail and manage our mailing list.
-And our Topeka, Kansas facility is dedicated to smaller programs and donation processing.
+We also have a facility located in Topeka, Kansas.
+This facility is used to help us process donations and update our mailing list.

 Membership is free and open to anyone who:

 - Is a citizen of the United States